top of page

 In addition, I studied as an undergraduate at Stockholms Universitet (Nordic Archaeology, Highest Honours [all studies in Swedish]); University of Alaska Anchorage (Anthropology, Dean's List) and Chico State University (Deep History General Studies Thematic Honors Program) and a postgraduate full-time year of Classical Acting at the London Academy of Performing Arts (Postgraduate Certificate, 1995).
 I hold further qualifications in Teaching in Higher Education (TiHE)/Associate Fellow, Higher Education Academy, UK (2012); the Swedish National Exam/Rikstestet (1990) and also have completed a PGCE Biology for Secondary School teaching programme (Brunel University, 2022).

 I specialise in studies of ambiguity tolerance in humans and other great apes, in particular evolutionary theory applied to ingroup/outgroup distinctions in the context of social identity theory.
-My research interests include essentialism, ingroups/outgroups in an evolutionary context, hybridity, cyborg studies, androcentrism, bisexuality in humans and other great apes, human-animal studies, primatology, infrahumanisation (the idea that the ingroup you belong to is always more "human" than any outgroup, a concept connected to social identity theory) and dehumanisation (including racial, sex-based and age-based prejudice).
+My research interests include essentialism, ingroups/outgroups in an evolutionary context, hybridity, astrobiology, cyborg studies, androcentrism, bisexuality in humans and other great apes, human-animal studies, primatology, infrahumanisation (the idea that the ingroup you belong to is always more "human" than any outgroup, a concept connected to social identity theory) and dehumanisation (including racial, sex-based and age-based prejudice).
 The title of my Ph.D. thesis was “The evolving binary: Perspectives on infra- and ultrahumanisation”.
 It focused on essentialism and ambiguity (in)tolerance towards perceived-as-liminal categories amongst four well-known dichotomies (human—animal, human—machine, heterosexual—homosexual, male—female).
 I hypothesised a potential social mechanism that might be used to counter infrahumanisation that I coined as “ultrahumanisation”.
-My book Why We Struggle with Ambiguity: The Quiddity Question, co-written with Volker Sommer and rooted in my doctoral research, will be published by Ethics Press International in March 2023.
+My book Why We Struggle with Ambiguity: The Quiddity Question, co-written with Volker Sommer and rooted in my doctoral research, will be published by Ethics Press International in March 2025.

-I had a scientific article newly accepted for Society & Animals, for which I am the sole author.
+Recent scientific articles include one for Society & Animals, for which I am the sole author.
 It is called "Apes unlike us: Human-ingroup protection against encroaching simianity in UK newspapers" and will be published later in 2022, and similarly for an article entitled "ET might not look like us, but ET will act like us: An evolutionary ecology of science fiction filmic othering" that will be published in the Routledge book Extraterrestrial Anthropology (eds.
 Jeevendrampillai & Parkhurst), and another book chapter forthcoming on the topic of space anthropology and evolutionary perspectives in the College de France/Oxford/UCL's publication The Off-Earth Atlas (2024).
+Other recent journal articles include "Interrogating boundaries against animals and machines: Human speciesism in British newspapers" (Bryson, Soligo & Sommer, 2020).
+It was published in the Journal of Posthuman Studies: Philosophy, Technology, Media in December 2020, as well as “Ambiguity tolerance toward nonbinary sexuality concepts: Evidence from British newspapers” (I am the first author, followed by Christophe Soligo and Volker Sommer), published by the Journal of Bisexuality (Taylor & Francis) January 2019.
+You can read the abstract here.

 JPHS.jpg